caddyserver/website/src/docs/markdown/build.md

 <span class="bash">sudo systemctl restart caddy</span>
 </code></pre>

+Explanation:

-`dpkg-divert` will move `/usr/bin/caddy` binary to `/usr/bin/caddy.default` and put a diversion in place in case any package want to install a file to this location.
+- `dpkg-divert` will move `/usr/bin/caddy` binary to `/usr/bin/caddy.default` and put a diversion in place in case any package want to install a file to this location.

-`update-alternatives` will create a symlink from the desired caddy binary to `/usr/bin/caddy`
+- `update-alternatives` will create a symlink from the desired caddy binary to `/usr/bin/caddy`

-`systemctl restart caddy` will shut down the default version of the Caddy server and start the custom one.
+- `systemctl restart caddy` will shut down the default version of the Caddy server and start the custom one.

-You can change between the custom and default `caddy` binaries by executing
+You can change between the custom and default `caddy` binaries by executing the below, and following the on screen information.
+Then, restart the Caddy service.

 <pre><code class="cmd bash">update-alternatives --config caddy</code></pre>

-and following the on screen information, then restarting the Caddy service.
+To upgrade Caddy after this point, you may run [`caddy upgrade`](/docs/command-line#caddy-upgrade).
+This attempts to [download](/download) a build with the same plugins as your current build, with the latest version of Caddy, then replace the current binary with the new one.